Neural network parametrized level sets for image segmentation: Introduction

-The achievements of this paper are as follows: \begin{enumerate} \item We propose a \emph{parametrized} Chan-Vese method for image segmentation and classification, where we use \emph{deep neural networks} for parametrization of the level-set functions.
-The efficiency of neural networks is unquestioned nowadays, but there remains a lack of transparency regarding why this is the case and how they should be parametrized (that means, which networks one should implement)?
-Such a motivation is the first goal of this paper: We give illustrative examples that demonstrates why (deep) two-hidden-layer networks efficiently represent segments and classes (see \autoref{LS_NN}) defined from level-sets.
-This result puts the mathematical foundations of level-set methods and neural networks in perspective (see \autoref{Chan_Vese}). \item We use these insights to provide an efficient neural network parametrized Chan-Vese algorithm for segmentation and classification (see \autoref{numerics}).
-We note that by classification, we mean determining which object a pixel in the image belongs to.
-This differs from the terminology commonly used in the machine learning community, where classification usually refers to assigning a category label to an entire image. \end{enumerate} Before we go deeper into the analysis, we summarize the notations, which we use throughout the paper:
+The achievements of this paper are as follows: \begin{enumerate} \item We propose a \emph{parametrized} Chan-Vese method for image segmentation and multiple object segmentation, where we use \emph{deep neural networks} for parametrization of the level set functions. \item The efficiency of neural networks is unquestioned nowadays, but there remains a lack of interpretability regarding why this is the case and how they should be parametrized (this means, which networks one should implement)?
+We give illustrative examples that demonstrates why (deep) two hidden layer networks efficiently represent segments (see \autoref{LS_NN}) defined from level sets.
+This result puts the mathematical foundations of level set methods and neural networks in perspective (see \autoref{Chan_Vese}). \item In contrast to previously documented implementations of Chan-Vese algorithms, the one presented here is \emph{data driven} (see \autoref{subsec:alg} and \autoref{numerics}).
+In fact, we estimate the \emph{appropriate} neural network structure of a two hidden layer network (which we identified in the previous sections as most adequate): In particular we identify in a data driven manner the adequate number of neurons and prior weights of the neural network parameters. \end{enumerate} For the readers convenience we summarize the notation, which is used throughout the paper:

 In the following, we start with an example motivating the efficiency of neural networks for segmentation.
 We then provide an overview of Chan-Vese segmentation models.
-Throughout this paper, we constrain ourselves to an image domain $\Omega \subseteq \R^2$, meaning that the application we have in mind is \emph{image} segmentation and classification.
+Throughout this paper, we constrain ourselves to an image domain $\Omega \subseteq \R^2$, meaning that the application we have in mind is multiple object segmentation.
 Without explicitly stating, we always assume that $\Omega$ is bounded, satisfies the cone property (see \cite{Ada75}), and has piecewise $C^1$-boundary.